15 Delicious Dessert Spots in St. Louis

 This charming Kirkwood dessert spot has much to recommend it, not the least of which are its mouth-watering macarons and James Beard semifinalist chef, Nathaniel Reid.
-With a recent expansion of their prep space, Reid has doubled production and expanded their catering capabilities, making this bakery an ideal place to order special occasion cakes and treats.
+With a recent expansion of the prep space, Reid has doubled production and expanded the catering capabilities, making this bakery an ideal place to order special occasion cakes and treats.

 Cherokee’s go-to spot for Mexican pan dulce, Lilly’s bakes up brightly colored conchas, sweet cream-filled barquillos, cookies and donuts, as well as custom decorated cakes destined to make any party-goer smile.

 This scrumptious eatery can satisfy your sweet tooth with specialty made from scratch pies in flavors like Toffee Gooey Butter and Pear Chai.
 Or, if you’re in the mood for a savory nosh, try the selection of quiches and scones.

 This specialty ice cream parlor specialty ice cream parlor with three locations across the city dishes out unique boozy shakes and flavors (the “naughty”) and also a variety of flavors without (the “nice”).
 Stop in for banana rum ice cream with salted butterscotch caramel swirl if you feel like being naughty, or coconut chocolate fudge for a “nice” option that feels just as indulgent.

 Crown Candy Kitchen

 This century-old diner’s century-old diner’s delectable eats and house-made confections have transformed it into a beloved St. Louis institution, family owned for three generations.
 Its primary claim to fame is the infamous malt challenge in which participants are tasked with chugging five 24-ounce malts in 30 minutes.